adam-kami-1/test/README.md

 You can use additionally two tildes '\~\~' to ~~strike through~~ some text.

 Headers
 --------------------------------------------------------------------------------

 ### Header level 1

-Always precede header line with at least 3 empty lines.
-Standard requires only one.
-Always use line with about 80 '=' characters in the next line after header line.
-In standard only 3 are required.
-Standard allow also preceding header with one '\#' character and some spaces.
+In standard only 3 '=' characters are required to mark preceding line as header level 1 text, but it is OK to use line with about 80 '=' characters in the next line after header line.
+This increases readability.
+Standard allows also preceding header with one '\#' character and some spaces or tabs.
+Always precede header line with at least 1 empty line.

 ### Header level 2

-Always precede header line with at least 3 empty lines.
-Standard requires only one.
-Always use line with about 80 hyphen '\-' characters in the next line after header line.
-In standard only 3 are required.
-Standard allow also preceding header with two '\#\#' characters and some spaces.
+In standard only 3 '-' characters are required to mark preceding line as header level 2 text, but it is OK to use line with about 80 '-' characters in the next line after header line.
+This increases readability.
+Standard allows also preceding header with two '\#\#' characters and some spaces or tabs.
+Always precede header line with at least 1 empty line.

 ### Header level 3 - 6

-Always precede header line with at least 3 empty lines.
-Standard requires only one.
-Precede header with three to six '\#' characters and some spaces.
+Precede header with three to six '\#' characters and some spaces or tabs.
+Always precede header line with at least 1 empty line.

 Tables
 --------------------------------------------------------------------------------

 ### Table example